 First, let's review: What is Stark Law and why is it important?
 The Stark Law, or self-referral law, prohibits physician referrals involving designated health services (DHS) paid by Medicare and Medicaid to another health care entity with which they or any of their immediate relatives have a “financial relationship,” defined broadly as any compensation arrangement, or ownership / investment interest.

 Referrals that violate this prohibition, even if they are accidental violations, can result in significant penalties, including up to $15,000 in fines per billed service from prohibited referral, and three times the amount of overpayment.
 Violations investigators deem intentional could result in further penalties, including provider exclusion.

-Given the substantial penalties of stark violations, it is critical for health care professionals involved in any DHS referral to ensure regulatory compliance before entering into transactions and relationships.
+Given the substantial penalties of Stark violations, it is important for health care professionals involved in any DHS referral to ensure regulatory compliance before entering into transactions and relationships.
 This means evaluating contracts, services, and billing practices to ensure they do not violate the Stark Law, or that they fit within certain exceptions.

 Although it is designed to combat fraud, waste, and abuse in the federal health care system, the Stark Law does provide a number of exceptions to ensure patient health care is not compromised.
 While there are specific conditions inherent to each exception, there are also some general conditions required of many exceptions, including:

 - Meeting all Requirements - In total, there are over 30 Stark exceptions, with each exception containing multiple provisions.
 In order to avoid liability, providers must ensure that any referral and relationship meet all requirements of an exception as defined by the law.
 Exceptions also vary depending on whether relationships are compensation arrangements (involving remuneration of anything of value) or an investment / ownership interest.